Charlemont pub attacks: Attacks

 Locals claimed that the Ulster Defence Regiment (UDR) had been patrolling the village for a number of nights beforehand, but were absent the night of the attacks.

-On the night of 15 May 1976 at around 10:50 pm the Eagles Bar in Charlemont in Armagh was sprayed with gunfire from a Sten submachine gun, four people had been hit and injured in the attack.
-Probably more would have been injured but the owner of the bar placed security shutters on the windows in case of an attack.
+On the night of 15 May 1976, at around 10:50 pm, the Eagle Bar in Charlemont, County Armagh, was sprayed with gunfire from a Sten submachine gun.
+Four people were shot and injured in the attack.
+Probably more would have been injured had the owner of the bar not placed security shutters on the windows in case of an attack.
 One of those who was injured was Fred McLoughlin (47) who died two weeks later in hospital from his injuries.

-Almost instantly after the gunfire had stopped a loud bang was heard, this was the bomb that had gone off at Clancy's bar only a short distance away.

-The bomb had been placed at the front of the pubs door by the UVF unit and exploded right after the attack on the other pub had ended.
+Almost immediately after the gunfire at the first pub ended, a bomb exploded at the front of the nearby Clancey's Bar.
 The force of the blast brought the ceiling crashing down on the people inside the pub.
-Three people were killed in this bomb attack including Sean O'Hagan (22), Robert McCullough (41) and the pubs owner Felix "Vincy" Clancy (54) the pubs owner who had only just returned from the Eagle Bar a few minutes earlier.
+Three people were killed in this bomb attack, including Sean O'Hagan (22), Robert McCullough (41) and the pub's owner Felix "Vincy" Clancy, aged 54.
+Clancy had just returned from the Eagle Bar a few minutes earlier.
 About 15 people had been injured in the attack, some of them seriously.

-On the same day as the Charlemont attacks the members of the UVF's Belfast Brigade carried out another bomb attack on a public house, called the Avenue Bar, on Union Street in the city center of Belfast killing two more Catholic civilians in the process.
-This brought the total to six dead Catholic civilians killed by the UVF for the day.
+On the same day as the Charlemont attacks, members of the UVF's Belfast Brigade carried out another bomb attack on the Avenue Bar, located on Union Street in Belfast city centre, killing two more Catholic civilians in the process.
+In total, six Catholic civilians were killed by the UVF throughout day.